Cybso/gnome-evolution-patchset/README.md

 ### markdown-dont-plain-quote-signature.patch

-Evolution adds source quotes (``` ... ```) around signatures when in Markdown Editor mode.
+Evolution adds source quotes (\`\`\` ... \`\`\`) around signatures when in Markdown Editor mode.
 I just don't want this.

 ### send-after-1-minute.patch

-Originally, Evolution only had the options of sending emails _immediately, _only manually_ or automatically _after 5 minutes_.
+Originally, Evolution only had the options of sending emails _immediately_, _only manually_ or automatically _after 5 minutes_.
 After a lengthy discussion in [issue #2494](https://gitlab.gnome.org/GNOME/evolution/-/issues/2494), the option "Send after 1 minute" was added as a compromise.
 This patch is backported to 3.46.4.

 ### use-native-dialogs-which-are-compatible-with-portal.patch

 I am using Evolution in a Plasma (KDE) environment.
-With [KDE Portal for XDG Desktop](https://invent.kde.org/plasma/xdg-desktop-portal-kde) I can use Plasma's file chooser dialogs in GTK applications by settings the environment variable `GTK\_USE\_PORTAL=1`.
+With [KDE Portal for XDG Desktop](https://invent.kde.org/plasma/xdg-desktop-portal-kde) I can use Plasma's file chooser dialogs in GTK applications by settings the environment variable `GTK_USE_PORTAL=1`.
 However, I noticed that this doesn't work when adding attachments to an mail.

-After having a look into the source I have noticed that Portal does not work when `gtk\_file\_chooser\_dialog\_new` is used.
-However, Evolution already contains a fallback to `gtk\_file\_chooser\_native\_new` which is used when running in a Flatpak environment.
+After having a look into the source I have noticed that Portal does not work when `gtk_file_chooser_dialog_new` is used.
+However, Evolution already contains a fallback to `gtk_file_chooser_native_new` which is used when running in a Flatpak environment.

-This patch enabled the native dialog for all environments.
+This patch enables the native gtk dialog for all environments.

 ## How to apply and install

-1. Add build dependencies: `sudo apt build-dep evolution`
+1. Install build dependencies: `sudo apt build-dep evolution`
-2. Check out this repository
+2. Check out this repository: `https://github.com/Cybso/gnome-evolution-patchset.git`
-3. Remove any old packages from previous build: `rm *.deb`
+3. `cd gnome-evolution-patchset` into the newly created directory
-4. `cd` into the newly created directory
+4. Remove any old packages from previous build: `rm *.deb`
 5. Download source files: `apt source evolution`
 6. Switch into source directory and apply each patch (or only the ones you want to):